AbdurrhmanSabry/aws-architecture/README.md

     b.
 Github: username and password(access token)\
     c.
 Ansible: Private Key to access instances named ansible-us-east\
     d.
 AWS: Of type Aws credentials
+    e.
+In AWS, Go to systme manager parameter store  => add one wth the username for the RDS named username_rds of type string and  one with the password for the RDS user named password_rds of the type SecureString

 7. Terraform requires:\
 a.
 S3 bucket in us-east-1 and add its name in terraform/backend\